Who is eligible to register?

 Can I keep my enrolment confidential?

 Enrolment, conversations and performance relating to participants undertaking the PMC remain confidential between the relevant QLS staff, PMC Committee, QLS PMC Contractors and the respective course participant.
 Online enrolment will lead to confirmation of enrolment and course materials being sent to the email address that QLS currently holds for you.
-If you wish to keep your enrolment confidential, please log in to your QLS and change your email contact details before enrolment.
+If you wish to keep your enrolment confidential, please update your details by contacting the QLS Records team at firstname.lastname@example.org before completing your enrolment.

 Can I transfer to a different course?